gazliddon/personalblog/contents/misc/2013-05-19-clojure-noodlings.md

 ## Wow!

-Now I'm a nascent function / lisp programmer and there's likely an even better way to do this, probably with a reduce or something.
-Even so I'm happy I feel I'm getting this now and wiring this down has helped me order my thoughts about it a bit more.
+Now I'm a nascent functional / lisp programmer and there's likely an even better way to do this, probably with a reduce or something.
+Even so I'm happy.
+I feel I'm getting this now and wiring this down has helped me order my thoughts about it a bit more.

 I like that the solution is terse and I like that it would work if I sent it a list of any dimensional co-ordinates.